 Roll out newspaper or a large serving tray and place seafood on top.

 Make the sauce.
 Melt butter over medium low heat in a large sauce pan, then add garlic and cook until fragrant, about 3 minutes.
-Then add cajun seasoning, old bay seasoning, red pepper flakes, onion powder, and salt.
+Then add cajun seasoning, old bay seasoning, red pepper flakes, onion powder, brown sugar, and salt.
 Add 1 cup of the reserved broth and simmer on low for 3-5 minutes, until sauce thickens.
 (For a thinner sauce, add 2 cups) Add freshly diced parsley and remove from the heat.